Keurig Dr Pepper (NASDAQ:KDP) Issues FY 2021 Earnings Guidance

 Keurig Dr Pepper (NASDAQ:KDP) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided EPS guidance of $1.582-$1.610 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.600.
 The company issued revenue guidance of $12.32 billion-$12.43 billion, compared to the consensus revenue estimate of $12.47 billion.

 Keurig Dr Pepper (NASDAQ:KDP) last released its earnings results on Thursday, July 29th.
-The company reported $0.38 earnings per share for the quarter, topping analysts’ consensus estimates of $0.37 by $0.01.
-Keurig Dr Pepper had a return on equity of 8.91% and a net margin of 13.49%.
-The business had revenue of $3.14 billion for the quarter, compared to the consensus estimate of $3.07 billion.
-On average, equities research analysts predict that Keurig Dr Pepper will post 1.61 EPS for the current year.
+The company reported $0.38 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.37 by $0.01.
+Keurig Dr Pepper had a net margin of 13.49% and a return on equity of 8.91%.
+The company had revenue of $3.14 billion during the quarter, compared to analysts’ expectations of $3.07 billion.
+Equities analysts forecast that Keurig Dr Pepper will post 1.61 earnings per share for the current fiscal year.

-Keurig Dr Pepper declared that its board has initiated a share repurchase plan on Friday, October 1st that permits the company to repurchase $4.00 billion in shares.
-This repurchase authorization permits the company to reacquire up to 8.1% of its stock through open market purchases.
-Stock repurchase plans are usually a sign that the company’s management believes its stock is undervalued.
+Keurig Dr Pepper announced that its board has approved a stock buyback program on Friday, October 1st that permits the company to repurchase $4.00 billion in shares.
+This repurchase authorization permits the company to buy up to 8.1% of its stock through open market purchases.
+Stock repurchase programs are often a sign that the company’s board believes its shares are undervalued.

-A number of research firms have recently issued reports on KDP.
+Several analysts have recently commented on KDP shares.
+Wells Fargo & Company upgraded shares of Keurig Dr Pepper from an equal weight rating to an overweight rating and raised their target price for the stock from $36.00 to $42.00 in a research note on Tuesday, June 29th.
 TheStreet upgraded shares of Keurig Dr Pepper from a d rating to a b- rating in a research note on Thursday, July 29th.
-Wells Fargo & Company upgraded shares of Keurig Dr Pepper from an equal weight rating to an overweight rating and lifted their target price for the company from $36.00 to $42.00 in a research note on Tuesday, June 29th.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Keurig Dr Pepper from $35.00 to $36.00 and gave the stock a hold rating in a research report on Monday, September 20th.
-Four analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of Hold and a consensus target price of $37.67.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on shares of Keurig Dr Pepper from $35.00 to $36.00 and gave the company a hold rating in a research note on Monday, September 20th.
+Four equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat, Keurig Dr Pepper currently has a consensus rating of Hold and an average target price of $37.67.

-In other news, insider Herbert Derek Hopkins sold 38,513 shares of the business’s stock in a transaction on Friday, September 10th.
-The shares were sold at an average price of $35.04, for a total value of $1,349,495.52.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Justin Whitmore purchased 1,025 shares of the firm’s stock in a transaction dated Thursday, August 19th.
-The stock was purchased at an average cost of $34.34 per share, with a total value of $35,198.50.
-The disclosure for this purchase can be found here.
-1.00% of the stock is currently owned by insiders.
+In other Keurig Dr Pepper news, insider Justin Whitmore bought 1,025 shares of the business’s stock in a transaction on Thursday, August 19th.
+The stock was bought at an average price of $34.34 per share, for a total transaction of $35,198.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Herbert Derek Hopkins sold 38,513 shares of Keurig Dr Pepper stock in a transaction dated Friday, September 10th.
+The stock was sold at an average price of $35.04, for a total transaction of $1,349,495.52.
+The disclosure for this sale can be found here.
+Insiders own 1.00% of the company’s stock.

 About Keurig Dr Pepper